 If the vehicle is provided by your employer, or your spouse or partner’s employer, you should check with the employer that you're authorised to drive the vehicle for guiding or other volunteer work.

 Please remember, compliance with current legislation is your responsibility.

 Accidents with vehicles fall under the Road Traffic Act, so any claims would be made through the driver's own motor insurance.
 Motor insurance is compulsory in the UK.

-Leaders can transport girls in their own cars, but it is best practice for volunteers to avoid situations where they are alone with a young member.
-Please see Girlguiding Safety and Safeguarding policy for more information.
+Leaders can transport girls in their own cars, but it's best practice for volunteers to avoid situations where they're alone with a young member.
+Please see Girlguiding's safeguarding policy for more information.

 Hiring or borrowing a vehicle from another organisation

-When hiring or borrowing a vehicle from a school or other organisation, it is the driver’s legal responsibility to check the roadworthiness of the vehicle.
+When hiring or borrowing a vehicle from a school or other organisation, it's the driver’s legal responsibility to check the roadworthiness of the vehicle.

-The Leader should be satisfied that those responsible for driving are aware of the laws for road use in the countries being visited and have the correct documentation and emergency equipment required.
+The leader should be satisfied that those responsible for driving are aware of the laws for road use in the countries being visited and have the correct documentation and emergency equipment required.

 Information about international licence requirements and driving regulations are available from motoring organisations such as the AA or RAC.